 Method

-This study uses a qualitative method with a feminist perspective.
-The work process had two stages.
-First, the memes obtained are reviewed to find and grasping the meaning of the symbols in the memes.
-This process is carried out to find practices that show sexism or content of harassment against women.
+This study used a qualitative method with a feminist perspective.
+The work process was done in two stages.
+First, the memes obtained were reviewed to grasp the meaning of the symbols found.
+This process was carried out to find practices that show sexism or content of harassment against women.
 Second, the memes obtained were then interpreted using Pierre Bourdieu's (Bourdieu, 2001; Uhlmann et al., 2002) symbolic violence and habitus theory.

 The object in this study is memes contained on the Internet which is suspected of containing sexism and content of harassment against women.
-The memes were taken on Twitter posts, Instagram posts, Facebook posts, and WhatsApp conversations.
-Memes taken used a hashtag.
+The memes were taken on Twitter posts, Instagram posts, Facebook posts, and WhatsApp conversations, and only memes which used a certain hashtag were collected.
 Researchers used hashtag sexism and meme sexism as keywords to collect data.
-As stated by Bruns and Burgess (2012) and Yang (2016), hashtags are important in facilitating the classification of data in social media.
-Through hashtags, millions of social media users can connect to talk about the same topic, even if they don't know each other.
+As Bruns and Burgess (2012) and Yang (2016) stated, hashtags are important in classifying data in social media.
+Through hashtags, millions of social media users can connect to talk about the same topic, even if they do not know each other.
 The 15 memes collected were then sorted and selected based on their content according to the formal object of this research, namely sexism content.
-Due to sensitivity reasons, the reference to the source is the app name, not the account source.
+Due to sensitivity reasons, the reference to the source was the app name, not the account source.

-Interpretation is carried out by taking into account the context surrounding the object of study.
-Objects are analyzed through a process of repeated observation and reading.
-This process is carried out to find symbols that show the content of harassment against women.
-The next process is an analysis based on Pierre Bourdieu's theoretical framework of symbolic violence.
-Memes are analyzed and interpreted to find the factors that cause the emergence of memes with sexism content against women and the logical link between sexist practices in the real world and cyber sexism on the Internet.
+The interpretation was carried out by taking into account the context surrounding the object of study.
+Objects were analysed through a process of repeated observation and reading.
+This process was carried out to find symbols that show the content of harassment against women.
+The next process was an analysis based on Pierre Bourdieu's theoretical framework of symbolic violence.
+Memes are analysed and interpreted to find the factors that cause the emergence of memes with sexist content against women and the logical link between sexist practices in the real world and cyber sexism on the Internet.

 Results and Discussion